celer-network/sgn-v2-networks/docs/validator.md

 1. Contact the Celer team to get whitelisted for a validator spot.

 2. Run `sgnd ops view params` to check the staking contract parameters.
 Take notes of the following two values:
-    - `Min validator tokens`: the minimum delegated tokens to become a bonded valdiator.
+    - `Min validator tokens`: the minimum delegated tokens to become a bonded validator.
-    - `Min self delegations`: the minimum self-delegated tokens become a bonded valdiator.
+    - `Min self delegations`: the minimum self-delegated tokens become a bonded validator.

 3. Send enough CELR for the intended self delegation to your **validator address**, and some ETH for gas to both the **validator and signer addresses**.

     For testnet, obtain some Goerli ETH from places like the Paradigm [faucet](https://faucet.paradigm.xyz/).
 Contact the Celer team for some Goerli test CELR tokens.

 4. Initialize the validator by calling [initializeValidator](https://github.com/celer-network/sgn-v2-contracts/blob/main/contracts/Staking.sol#L94-L104) on the staking contract and [updateSgnAddr](https://github.com/celer-network/sgn-v2-contracts/blob/main/contracts/SGN.sol#L42) on the sgn contract.

     Example below sets a `_commissionRate` of 6% and `_minSelfDelegation` (must be equal or greater than the `min self delegations` value obtained at step 2) of 10000 CELR.